Thinking about lacing up your trainers? We share the benefits of running & how to stay motivated

 Whatever your running goals are, remember that consistency is the key to staying motivated and making sure you aren’t a one-run wonder.

 Research suggests that it takes over two months before a new behaviour becomes automatic.
 Whether you’re aiming to run once a week or four times a week, try to plan each run in advance so you can set the time aside in your diary.
-I like to run first thing in the morning – I often find that if I leave it until the evening, I don’t get around to it.
-We’re all human!

 Running all year round

 Although lacing up your trainers when it’s wet, dark and rainy can be tricky, running is actually a great year-round activity.
-I know it can be hard to stay motivated in the winter, but there are definitely some bonuses.
+We know it can be hard to stay motivated in the winter, but there are definitely some bonuses.
 Not only is it a great excuse to get a new running jacket or some snazzy reflective leggings, but it’s also great because you won’t overheat.
 Still not convinced?
 In the cooler months, many paths are much less crowded, so you’ll get your very own winter wonderland.

 See – it’s not all bad!
 Before you grab your trainers and dash out the door, remind yourself that there’s no such thing as a bad run.
 It’s your time and your pace, so don’t compare yourself to anyone else.
 And most importantly?
 Go and enjoy yourself!